Guo Ailun

-Guo Ailun (郭艾伦 (Guō Àilún); born November 14, 1993) is a Chinese professional basketball player for the Guangzhou Loong Lions of the Chinese Basketball Association and the Chinese national team.
+Guo Ailun (郭艾伦 (Guō Àilún); born November 14, 1993) is a Chinese professional basketball player for the Chinese national team.
 He is the first Chinese basketball player to sign with Jordan Brand.
 He is the nephew of former Chinese professional basketball player Guo Shiqiang.

 Early life

 In July 2009, Guo attended LeBron James' Skills Academy in Akron, Ohio, while already part of the Liaoning Hunters organisation, impressing some observers with his ball handling, dynamism and court vision.

 His international exploits over the 2010 summer (see below) pushed the league in creating a clause that allowed the then 17-year-old to play in the Chinese Basketball Association (CBA) despite being underage.

 He made his debut for Liaoning on December 12, 2010, against Qingdao DoubleStar with 10 points and 2 rebounds, finishing the season with averages of 10.3 points and 3.1 assists in 26 minutes per game.

 By the end of his rookie season, he was selected for the CBA All-star Rookie Challenge, posting 28 points and 6 assists on his way to a game MVP title.

 Guo was a late addition to the April 2011 Nike Hoop Summit in Portland, Oregon.
 Struggling with communication (he reportedly spoke no English whatsoever) he impressed scouts in practice with his dedication and skill but had a quiet game against Team USA, going 1 for 5 from the field and committing two turnovers.